 3. Include rest in the schedule

-It's crucial to remember to recharge for further victories.
-Even if we are productive in the morning, concentration weakens over time, attention becomes scattered, and it takes time to restore energy.
+It is extremely important to remember the need to recharge for future victories.
+Even if we are productive in the morning, over time our concentration drops, our attention is scattered, and it takes longer to recharge our batteries.

-4. When embarking on a new task, think why you are doing it
+4. When starting a new task, think about why you are doing it

-Sometimes we fall into the trap of the "to-do list" when crossing off tasks in a diary becomes a goal in itself.
-Ask yourself: "If I don't do this right now, what will happen?"
-Perhaps it's worth deleting this item or returning to it later.
+Sometimes we fall into the “to-do list” trap, when crossing items off your diary becomes a goal in itself.
+Ask yourself: “If I don’t do this right now, what will happen?”
+Perhaps you should delete the item or come back to it later.

-If a task can be completed in two minutes, do it right away.
-It will take much more time and effort to write it into a planner and to revisit it later.
+If a task can be completed in two minutes, do it right now.
+Writing it down in your planner and then returning to it will take much more time and effort.

 6. Work in productive time

-Each person has their own peak productivity time.
-Analyze your effectiveness throughout the day and try to organize your schedule so that the most important and responsible tasks occur during this time.
+Every person has their own peak productivity time of day.
+Analyze your efficiency during the day and try to plan your schedule so that the most important and responsible tasks fall at this time.

 7. Turn off notifications

-Turn off all, or almost all, notifications: promotional SMS, mailing lists, messages from friends on Facebook, WhatsApp, and Skype.
-Each notification that you pay attention to not only steals precious seconds of time but also disrupts your "flow" state.
-This can lead to stress without you even realizing it.
+Turn off all or almost all notifications: advertising SMS, newsletters, messages from friends on Facebook, WhatsApp, Telegram and Skype.
+Every notification you pay attention to not only steals precious seconds, but also disrupts your state of "flow".
+This not only interferes with the completion of the task, but can even lead to stress without you noticing.

+It's very important to please yourself and set yourself up for a positive mood.
 Create a morning ritual for yourself.
-A leisurely cup of delicious coffee, yoga, reading, or your favorite music - any small thing can make your morning a little happier and provide an energy boost for the entire day.
+A leisurely cup of delicious coffee, yoga, reading or your favorite music - any little thing can make the morning a little happier and set the tone for the whole day.

 10. Sleep well, eat healthy and exercise

-Plan and keep in mind that your mental health is your top priority.
+Remember that your health is your top priority.